wjlewis/wjlewis/README.md

-I'm interested in just about everything, but I find myself thinking about foundational questions most often.
+I'm interested in just about everything, but I'm particularly excited by computing, mathematics, physics, and the philosophy of science.
-Type theory, programming languages, algebra, and categories really excite me.